 Building a portfolio of clinical, internship, volunteer, research and other experience is an important aspect of the LIM Program.
-Students should accumulate a minimum of 500 hours of experience from the start of the first year at Union through December of the senior year, which is when they submit their hours for review to the LIM Policy and Promotions Committee.
+Students should accumulate a minimum of 400 hours of experience from the start of the first year at Union through December of the senior year, which is when they submit their hours for review to the LIM Policy and Promotions Committee.
+Two hundred of the 400 hours must be completed in a clinical setting.
 “Experience” includes clinical, academic research, tutoring, volunteering and other meaningful experiences that prepare one for medical school.
 Most students accumulate far more experience than the minimum required.
 Hours accumulated in high school aren’t considered.

 Students find experience a number of ways: